Recap: Doctor Who S5 E4 "The Enemy of the World"

 - The Starscream: At first, Giles Kent says he wants the Doctor to expose Salamander's actions to the world, but in truth he wants to kill Salamander and run his operation for himself.

-- Sweater Girl: Victoria has her moments.
+- Sweater Girl: Victoria has a few moments.

 - Taking You with Me: When Giles is shot by Salamander he sets off the explosives.
 However Salamander survives.